JohnnyCasares/Valorant_ML_Model/README.md

 # ML model to predict Valorant match outcome

 ## Introduction
 The Jupyter Notebook contains the code and analysis for my project.
+## Report
+Check out the full report on the model
+[report file] (Final report Johnny Casares.pdf)

 ## Prerequisites
 To run the Jupyter Notebook successfully, please ensure you have the following dependencies installed: